 In fact, for most genres, the increase in collaboration percentage in 2017 was responsible for half of the decade's increase.

-This was the year the growth of streaming revenue in the music industry hit an all-time high of 60.4 percent, according to IFPI's Global Music Report 2017.
+This was the year when streaming revenue growth in the music industry hit an all-time high of 60.4 percent, according to IFPI's Global Music Report 2017.
 By inspecting the data of both streaming revenue and also collaboration percentage over time, we observed very similar trends between the growth of streaming revenue and artist collaboration.

 In the chart below, the blue line represents streaming revenue in the last seven years, and the purple line shows collaboration percentage.
 Notice the surprising correlation between the two.